Bunkr

 Dating apps can be so daunting

-To understand the challenges our users are facing, we interviewed 18 participants aged 20–30 who actively use dating apps or seek connections through social media platforms like Facebook and Instagram.
+To understand the challenges our users are facing, I interviewed 18 participants aged 20–30 who actively use dating apps or seek connections through social media platforms like Facebook and Instagram.

-We used a "zoom out" approach to our questions to minimize biases, starting with concrete experiences as a stepping stone to deeper examination of our users attitudes, habits and feelings.
+I used a "zoom out" approach for the discussion guide - to minimize biases, starting with concrete experiences as a stepping stone to deeper examination of users attitudes, habits and feelings.

 Key findings